Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming: Conclusions

 \section{Conclusions}

-In this work, we introduce a stochastic algorithm for sharp primal-dual problems, such as linear programming, using variance reduction and restart.
-We show that our proposed stochastic methods achieve a linear convergence rate, which improves the complexity of the existing algorithms in the literature on multiple examples.
-We conjecture that our proposed algorithm achieves the optimal convergence rate (upto a log term) in a wide class of stochastic algorithms.
+In this work, we introduce a stochastic algorithm for sharp primal-dual problems, such as linear programming and bilinear games, using variance reduction and restart.
+We show that our proposed stochastic methods enjoy a linear convergence rate, which improves the complexity of the existing algorithms in the literature. {We also show that our proposed algorithm achieves the optimal convergence rate (upto a log term) in a wide class of stochastic algorithms.}